1972 Democratic Party presidential primaries: March 7: New Hampshire

-Attempted Wallace assassination, Maryland, and Michigan: May 15–16
+May 15–16: Attempted Wallace assassination, Maryland, and Michigan

 While campaigning in Laurel, Maryland, on May 15, 1972, Wallace was shot five times by Arthur Bremer.
 Three others wounded in the shooting also survived.
 Bremer's diary, published after his arrest as a book titled An Assassin's Diary, showed that Bremer's assassination attempt was not motivated by politics, but by a desire for fame, and that President Nixon had been a possible target.
 The assassination attempt left Wallace paralyzed for the rest of his life, as one of the bullets had lodged in his spinal column.

 As a result of the shooting, President Nixon dispatched Secret Service protection to Representatives Shirley Chisholm and Wilbur Mills (two candidates who had not been assigned Secret Service details up to then) as well as Senator Ted Kennedy (though not running, because of his brothers John and Robert having been assassinated).

 Following the shooting, Wallace won the May 16 primaries in Maryland and Michigan.
 Wallace spoke at the Democratic National Convention from his wheelchair in Miami on July 11, 1972.
 Bremer was sentenced to 53 years in prison for the shooting.
 He served 35 years of the sentence and was released on parole on November 9, 2007.

+In a widely noted 1992 article, journalist Seymour Hersh claimed that secret recordings of Nixon prove that, within hours of the assassination attempt, the president and a top aide dispatched a political operative, E. Howard Hunt, who rushed to Milwaukee with plans to surreptitiously enter Bremer's apartment and plant the campaign literature of Democratic contender George McGovern.
+According to Hersh, Hunt aborted the operation because the FBI had sealed off Bremer's apartment prior to his arrival However, a 2007 analysis of the Nixon tapes by the History News Network did not turn up any evidence of the clandestine operation described by Hersh.
+While the tapes did show that Nixon had instructed presidential aide Charles W. Colson to anonymously spread the false rumor that there was "unmistakable evidence" that Bremer had been "a supporter of McGovern and Kennedy", there was no apparent trace of Nixon tasking subordinates with entering Bremer's apartment to plant Democratic campaign materials.